liberland/laws/drafting/drafts/judical-process-law.md

 ### Art.
 11: Criminal process

-#### § 1
+#### § 1: Defining Criminal Process
-1. Criminal process shall be between Liberland and a private party where the subject matter is alleged non-compliance with the legal system, and Liberland stands as the public accuser.
+Criminal process shall be between Liberland and a private party where the subject matter is alleged non-compliance with the legal system, and Liberland stands as the public accuser.

+#### § 1: Special Rules for Criminal Process
-2. Special procedural rules apply to criminal processes to protect the accused and ensure even higher standards of justice than the standard procedural rules.
+Special procedural rules apply to criminal processes to protect the accused and ensure even higher standards of justice than the standard procedural rules.

-#### § 2
+#### § 3: State Monopoly on Criminal Process
 Only State courts shall possess the jurisdiction to decide on a Criminal process.
 Any contractual stipulations to the contrary shall be null and void.

 ### Art.
 12: Disciplinary process